SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 - List of [Spring Kafka supported fields <img src="assets/common/export.svg" width="16" height="16" style="vertical-align: top;" alt="export" />](https://gist.github.com/geunho/77f3f9a112ea327457353aa407328771)<br>

 **Requirements:**
-1. `max-poll-record`: controls the maximum kafka records that are processed in a single poll.
+1. `max-poll-records`: controls the maximum kafka records that are processed in a single poll.
 2. `group-id-batch`: our `GreetingEventConsumer` class is already using the earlier defined `group-id` property.<br>
 Our Batch consumer will need to define a new group-id so that none of the commits (acks) on the kafka partitions interfere with each other.<br>
 Otherwise, there can be race conditions where each consumer are picking up subsets of the kafka topic.